Mature Masculine

 Naivety and denial: Refusing to see what's hard.
 True innocence clearly sees both beauty and harm.

 Moralistic purity: Trying to earn innocence by being "good" or "pure."
-True innocence knows your core is whole, even with all your mistakes.
+True innocence is beyond right and wrong.
+Innocence knows our core is whole and worthy, even with all our mistakes and the hard things we've been through.

 Passivity and helplessness: Calling it "trust" or "surrender," but meaning "I don't take responsibility."
 True innocence is open but not weak.
 It can say yes or no when needed.